XML RSS

 • Post mathematical tables at desk or in work area

-I also had a problem with boredom.
-I love math.
+I also had a problem with boredom even though I love math.
 The challenge of problem solving excites me.
 (Try hanging around me, I will have all your problems figured out and fixed in no time.)
 I really enjoy Algebra the most.

 I remember in middle school and high school passing Algebra and Algebra 2 with ease.
 I didn't have to study much and I was passing with A's.
 I'm not the nerdy type that may be coming to mind.